 Guidance and student services are managed by Thomas Choong and Krystyna Villanueva-Gruszecka.
 They oversees the student records and transcripts, and they help review that students have the prerequisites for certain courses, that they are meeting their compulsory credit requirements, and that they are enrolled in the correct courses.
-Finally, she reviews potential graduating students to verify that they are meeting all the OSSD/OSSC requirements.
+Finally, they review potential graduating students to verify that they are meeting all the OSSD/OSSC requirements.

 Thomas Choong 1-800-387-3740 ext.
-1336 thomaschoong@edu.knet.ca
+1336 thomaschoong@edu.knet.ca krystynavillanueva@edu.knet.ca

 Krystyna Villanueva-Gruszecka 1-800-387-3740 ext.
-1343 krystynavillanueva@edu.knet.ca
+1343